redis/redis-doc/docs/reference/protocol-spec.md

 RESP strings are either _simple_ or _bulk_.
 Simple strings never contain carriage return (`\r`) or line feed (`\n`) characters.
 Bulk strings can contain any binary data and may also be referred to as _binary_ or _blob_.
-Note that bulk strings may be further encoded and decoded, e.g. with a wide multibyte encoding, by the client.
+Note that bulk strings may be further encoded and decoded, e.g. with a wide multi-byte encoding, by the client.

 Aggregates, such as Arrays and Maps, can have varying numbers of sub-elements and nesting levels.